mbogh/rss-parse-module/README.md

 Takes an URL and a class name as input e.g `parser.initialize('http://example.com/rss', 'Example');`

 ### parse()
-Takes 3 callback functions as input: success, error and map.
+Takes 3 callback functions as input: `success`, `error` and `map`.
+`success`: called when parsing of the RSS feed has completed.
+Takes no arguments.
+`error`: called if something bad happens.
+Takes a single argument which is an error object/dictionary.
+`map`: called for every item in the feed and expects a dictionary returned matching the keys of your Parse object. **IMPORTANT NOTICE:** The "first" item in the return dictionary will be used to lookup an existing object and create/update it accordingly.
+Please see the **Example** section below.

 Example
 -------